EQS-PVR: RELEASE ACCORDING TO ARTICLE 11 SECTION 6 OF THE LUXEMBOURG TRANSPARENCY LAW AND SECTION 40 PARAGRAPH 1 OF THE GERMAN SECURITIES TRADING ACT (WPHG)

 |-3,88%

-Börse aktuell - Live TickerUS-Inflationszahlen im Blick: ATX unentschlossen -- DAX etwas tiefer -- Asiens Börsen im Plus - Hang Seng haussiert
+Börse aktuell - Live TickerUS-Inflationszahlen im Blick: Leichtes Minus an den US-Börsen -- ATX und DAX letztlich tiefer -- Asiens Börsen schließen im Plus - Hang Seng haussiert

-Der heimische Aktienmarkt zeigt sich am Donnerstag zunächst volatil.
-Der deutsche Aktienmarkt weist im Donnerstagshandel Abschläge aus.
-An den wichtigsten asiatischen Börsen sind am Donnerstag positive Vorzeichen zu sehen, vor allem in Hongkong dominieren die Bullen.
+Der heimische Aktienmarkt zeigte sich am Donnerstag volatil.
+Der deutsche Markt bewegte sich nach unten.
+In den USA setzen sich die Verkäufer durch.
+An den wichtigsten asiatischen Börsen waren am Donnerstag positive Vorzeichen zu sehen, vor allem in Hongkong dominierten die Bullen.